|Location||1 week||2 weeks||3 weeks||4 weeks|

-Contact STA Travel if you would like assistance with your flights, optional tours or travel insurance.
-STA Travel provides special offers and benefits for volunteers and therefore please call direct: Email: email@example.com Phone: 1300 675 435 Thai Airways have competitive airfares on the internet and you may wish to compare with Malaysian and Cathay Pacific.
+Thai Airways have competitive airfares on the internet and you may wish to compare with Singapore Airlines, Malaysian and Cathay Pacific.

 Volunteers are required to submit a recent Working with Children Check or a police report – we can advise on how to arrange this.

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY

 Your medical voluntary work may be eligible for CPD points as a Supervised Clinical Attachment from the RACGP (or your relevant college).
 We will send you a copy of the guiding information with your travel documents.

 We recommend that doctors advise their professional indemnity provider of their medical volunteering in Nepal in advance of travel.

 Passports must be valid for 6 months AFTER you return home.

-A Tourist Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a visa on arrival at Kathmandu airport (currently US$25 for 15 days, US$40 for 30 days and US$100 for 90 days).
+A Tourist Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a visa on arrival at Kathmandu airport (currently US$30 for 15 days, US$50 for 30 days and US$125 for 90 days).
 Please take 2 passport sized photos with you and a black pen).